-Lions and Friends!
+Lions And Friends!
 I Need You.

-As you know, on the first of each month I humbly ask for your support of my work which include this free newsletter.
+On the 1st of each month I humbly ask you to support my work, and I count on you for your support.

-If you feel like supporting my work, please click on the link below.
-All I ask for is $5.
+If you feel like I am doing a good job and my work is worthwhile, how about just $5?

-If you would like to support my work with Crypto, I am all for that as well.

 Keep reading with a 7-day free trial